s-sd/task-amenability/README.md

 #### Notes on dependencies

-To install dependencies simply run `pip install -r requirements.txt`.
+To install dependencies run the command `pip install -r requirements.txt`.

-If this is stuck on `Building wheel for opencv-python (PEP 517) ...` then simply run `pip install opencv-python==4.5.1.48` prior to installing dependencies from `requirements.txt`.
+If this is stuck on `Building wheel for opencv-python (PEP 517) ...` then run `pip install opencv-python==4.5.1.48` prior to installing dependencies from `requirements.txt`.